Global business leaders push for infrastructure funding overhaul

-SYDNEY International business leaders are lobbying the Group of 20 bloc of advanced and developing countries to tackle a $57 trillion shortfall in global infrastructure, pressing for changes to funding rules they say would help big projects move ahead.
+SYDNEY International business leaders are lobbying the Group of 20 bloc of advanced and developing countries to tackle a $57 trillion (33.2 trillion pounds) shortfall in global infrastructure, pressing for changes to funding rules they say would help big projects move ahead.

-The Business 20 Group, which is holding a summit in Sydney this week, criticized cumbersome global rules that make it hard for large pension funds and insurance companies to invest in major infrastructure projects.

-Relaxing those rules and smoothing out approval and procurement processes that, in some countries, can result in a project taking 10 years to get the green light will be critical if the G20 is to meet its ambitious growth targets, B20 leaders said.
+This week's Sydney summit of the Business 20 group will push for lighter financial regulation and improved access to capital for businesses as it sets out a corporate blueprint for the world's top economies to meet ambitious growth targets.

 G20 finance ministers agreed in Sydney in February to draw up "real and effective plans to lift the global economy" by more than 2 percent "above the trajectory implied by current policies" over five years.
 They meet again in Australia in September.

-"I'm not pre-empting things by saying that the task force wants the G20 to pause, take stock and align global regulation."

-Tackling the infrastructure deficit is one of four areas the B20 says is critical to meeting the growth goal, alongside financing growth, slashing unemployment and boosting investment and trade.

-Australia is the host of this year's G20 meetings, a fact that B20 sherpa Robert Milliner said gave credibility to the talks, given Australia's record two decades of unbroken growth.
+Australia is the host of this year's G20 meetings, a fact that B20 sherpa Robert Milliner said gave credibility to the talks, noting Australia's record two decades of unbroken growth.

 One issue that won't be on the table at the B20 talks is corporate "profit shifting", which costs governments up to $3 trillion a year, according to researchers from Tax Justice Network.